- 18 Best Things to Do in Boston in Winter (2024) - October 18, 2023

-One of the most spectacular ways to experience Boston in the winter is outdoors.
+One of the most spectacular ways to experience Boston in the winter is to get outdoors.
 It may be chilly, but step outside to admire the lights all around, and you will be entranced.
 Here are a few places in Boston where you can see gorgeous, cheerful holiday lights.

 If you’re an animal lover, you won’t want to miss ZooLights at the Stone Zoo in Stoneham, a northern suburb of Boston.
 An evening trip is doubly delightful!
 Not only will you get to see the animals that make this space spectacular (some highlights are lions, flamingos, and Arctic foxes), but the lights will put you in festive spirits.
 If you don’t have access to a car but want to immerse yourself in the world of animals, visit the Franklin Park Zoo, located in Boston.

 It’s no secret that it can get pretty cold during the winter in Boston.
-Averages temperatures in January through March range from the 20s to the 40s (Fahrenheit), though it can get even colder.
+But that’s no problem when you’ve got a warm cup of something delicious!
 So put your puffy coat on and get ready to check out some (or maybe all of) Boston’s best hot chocolate havens!
 Here are 5 must-visit spots I recommend.

 A Boston staple, Thinking Cup serves delectable French hot chocolate.
 This liquid chocolate is so richland creamy that you’ll want to savor every sip slowly in Thinking Cup’s cozy digs.
 With three locations – Back Bay, Downtown, and the North End – you have no excuse not to stop by and have sip!

 This neighborhood favorite is steeped in positivity and intoxicatingly good scents.
 Their Dulche de Leche hot chocolate is creamy and dreamy on a chilly day!
 If, like many Bostonians, you enjoy an icy treat even on the frostiest of days, try the iced mocha at Cacao during your next winter trip to Boston!

-This stylish yet down-to-earth spot has carefully crafted speciality hot chocolates across the taste spectrum.
+This stylish yet down-to-earth spot has carefully crafted specialty hot chocolates across the taste spectrum.
 Your palette will be pleased with any of the artisanal goods you encounter at L.A.
 Burdick Handmade Chocolates!